maxwellkonnaris/prism/README.md

 - **final_results**: A data frame with the final results of the analysis, including estimated 95% confidence intervals, minimum and maximum values for estimated covariance, and finite sample covariances. <br>
 - **all_inner_results**: A data frame with detailed results from the inner loop of the analysis for each bootstrap sample.

-## Functions
+## Main Functions
 - **estimate_covariance()**: Main function for estimating the covariance of all pairwise rows <br>
 - **forest_plot()**: Plotting the range and confidence interval based on the final_results from estimate_covariance function <br>
 - **sigmaplot()**: Plotting the relationship between prior parameters specified to minimize or maximize the covariance objective function
+- **calculate_bootstrap_summary()**: Generate a table of summary stats for a csv, more specifically applied to the results$all_inner_results if youre interested in the summary stats from the bootstrap performed

 ## License
 PRISM is licensed under the GPL-3 license.
 See the LICENSE file for more details.

-## Bugs
+## Contact: Bugs, Questions, or Issues
-Bug reports are welcome, please direct any issues to https://github.com/maxwellkonnaris/prism/issues
+Bug reports, questions, or issues are welcome, please direct any issues to https://github.com/maxwellkonnaris/prism/issues

-## Contact
-For any questions or issues, please contact the maintainer: Maxwell Konnaris Maxwellkonnaris @ gmail . com